datarobot-oss/qa-app-streamlit/README.md

 To disable the Chat API completely and continue to use the dataRobot-predict library, navigate to `constants.py` and set `FORCE_DISABLE_CHAT_API` to `True`.

+A system prompt can be configured using the `SYSTEM_PROMPT` runtime parameter.
+This value will overwrite any previous prompts set, including configuration from **Workbench > Playground**.

 ## App modifications